MikeCodesSomething/Rock-Paper-Scissors/README.md

 Allows you to play a 5 round Rock Paper, Scissors game against a random computer.

 # Instructions
-- Open chrome dev tools (or browser equivalent, anything that shows the console)
-- Type in choices in the prompt that appears
-- See the console for results
+- Click the buttons to choose your weapon:
+Rock beats Scissors
+Scissors beats Paper
+Paper beats Rock
+- First to 5 wins, the computer will choose randomly.

 # To-do
-- Convert into a webpage GUI
+- ~Convert into a webpage GUI~ DONE